rcuocolo/rcuocolo.github.io/README.md

 ## Repositories

 - [PROSTATEx lesion masks](https://github.com/rcuocolo/PROSTATEx_masks)
 Results of a quality check on the PROSTATEx public prostate cancer MRI database.
 The repository contains high-quality lesion masks annotated by expert radiologists in consensus.
-Its aim is to improve the quality of the dataset and of research conducted on it and provide a template for similar efforts in other public medical imaging datasets
+Its aim is to improve the quality of the dataset and of research conducted on it and provide a template for similar efforts in other public medical imaging datasets [Project Page](https://rcuocolo.github.io/PROSTATEx_masks/)

 ## Select Publications